NoahRocket/koda-labs/product-requirement-doc.md

-# Product Requirements Document: Koda Compass
+# Product Requirements Document: Koda Tutor

 ## 1. Introduction

-Koda Compass is a web application designed to be a personal knowledge companion.
+Koda Tutor is a web application designed to be a personal knowledge companion.
 It aims to help users learn, remember, and organize information effectively by integrating AI assistance, content saving, and learning techniques like active recall.

 ## 2. Goals